 Figure 12 shows that Ethnic Orientation has no correlation with SLAI (right) or the key question of a “Canadian way of speaking”.
 Whether one has a low EOI, i.e. does not face much towards their (heritage) distinct cultural group, or high EOI, lives more – in some cases fully – oriented towards their cultural group: the recognition of StCanE are equally high, in the area of 4 out of 5 index points for SLAI and in the high 70%-range for “Canadian ways of speaking” across all EOI categories.
 The reason might be found in Education, which seems to be doing a good job in tuning speakers, regardless of their ethnic background, onto a positive wavelength for Canadian English; it does, however, do a much less impressive job teaching the necessary concepts for a full appreciation of pluricentric Englishes, as just a little over half of the population have ever heard of StCanE (Figure 4).

-Another measure is the “English Use Index” (EUI), which is inspired by Chambers & Heisler’s (1999) “Language Use Index”.
-The EUI aims to gauge how frequently English is used based on six contexts:
+Another measure is the “English Use Index” (EUI), inspired by Chambers & Heisler’s (1999) “Language Use Index”.
+The EUI gauges how frequently English is used based on six contexts:

-Always and not applicable is assigned 0, never 3, so that the EUI ranges between 0 (monolingual English) and 18.
-The highest count in the sample was 15, as indicated in Figure 13, which depicts “Canadian way of speaking” and speakers’ (socialized in Canada) frequencies of English use.
+Always and not applicable is assigned 0, never 3, so that the possible aggregate values for the EUI range between 0 (monolingual English) and 18.
+The highest actual value in the sample was 15, as indicated in Figure 13, which depicts “Canadian way of speaking” and speakers’ (socialized in Canada) frequencies of English use.

 Figure 13: LUI in three groups and Formative Years in Canada

-The EUI is significantly different between the monolinguals and self-reported bi- and multilinguals.
+Average EUI is significantly different between the monolinguals and self-reported bi- and multilinguals.
 The low EUI (some non-English use) speakers are less convinced and high EUI speakers (considerable non-English use) even more so.
-The EUI suggests that the monolinguals (EUI = 0) are driving the identification with Canadian English.
-This is striking, as they are also the ones that are less likely to have heard of StCanE (Figure 5).
+The EUI suggests that monolinguals (EUI = 0) are driving the identification with Canadian English.
+This is striking, as they are also the ones who are less likely to have heard of StCanE (Figure 5).
 The higher the EUI, the less likely one is to conceptualize Canadian English as an autonomous variety, though one is more likely to have heard about StCanE.
-Thei finding is consistent with multilingual children and their parents in a study in BC and Alberta (Dollinger et al. 2024).
+The finding is consistent with multilingual children and their parents in a study in BC and Alberta (Dollinger et al. 2024).
 It may seem counter-intuitive that those who speak more than one language regularly would be less open towards the autonomy of Standard Canadian English but in the lived experiences – one may have learned American English in the Philippines before coming to Canada or UK English in Hong Kong – the Canadian dimension in English seems to be less important for the multilinguals who use their languages in one of the contexts.

 While we know from previous work that local terms “do not register with the bi- and multilinguals to the same degree” as in the long-term resident population (Dollinger 2012: 529), this explanation does not apply for the results shown here to the same degree as all spent at least 9 years from ages 0-18 in Canada.
 While among multilingual newcomers the adoption of Canadian items is an exception (only 1 in 5 local forms was used, in that study the term homo milk ‘whole milk’) (ibid: 529-30), some of this group’s often predominant UK forms reinforce Canadian English features that seem to “preserve some of the Canadian markers that local speakers seem to be losing” (ibid: 530).